An Interview with Ella Eastin, American Swimmer: Part 2

 Ella

 Immediately I realized how incredibly important a support system is in reaching a diagnosis, but also after that diagnosis and the overwhelm that comes with not knowing what's going to happen, what's progress going to look like––all of these things.
 Before I started medical school, I wanted to create a platform where patients, family members, and physicians could share their experiences with each other to raise awareness and be able to learn from each other.
-I actually one day asked my Instagram followers after I had announced my retirement from swimming and made my POTS diagnosis public if this was something they would want and immediately recognized that there were thousands and thousands of people that were so happy to know that someone else was through this.
+After I had announced my retirement from swimming and made my POTS diagnosis public, I asked my Instagram followers if this was something they would want and immediately recognized there were thousands and thousands of people that were so happy to know someone else was going through this.

 You’d never wish a chronic illness upon your worst enemy, but at the same time, there’s so much gratitude when you meet someone else that is experiencing the same thing.
 One day I asked my audience what one word they would use to describe what living with a chronic or invisible illness is like, and the number one answer was misunderstood.
 From there, I created a platform called Dysunderstood.

-We have a community and a bunch of stories now of individuals that share their journey to diagnosis, how they've been managing it, and things that have been important to them like advice that they want to share.
-It's been a really really fulfilling and therapeutic experience.
-Every single person that has written out their story has shared with me that it has helped them heal emotionally in some way from everything that they have gone through.
-It can also bring up some really hard emotions that they may have been you know trying to avoid.
+We have a community and a bunch of stories now of individuals sharing their journey to diagnosis, how they've been managing it, and things that are important to them, such as advice they want to share.
+It's been a very fulfilling and therapeutic experience.
+Every single person that has shared their story has told me it has helped them heal emotionally from everything they have gone through.
+It can also bring up some really hard emotions they may have been trying to avoid.
 Sometimes it's just easier to get through the day if you don't face really hard emotions, right?

 I encourage anyone that is managing these conditions to seek some sort of support.
-The fantastic thing about technology now is that we can access people on the other side of the world that are navigating some of these similar experiences.
-Dysunderstood just had our first international author share a couple of weeks ago and it's amazing that she’s from the UK!
+The fantastic thing about technology now is we can access people on the other side of the world that are navigating some of these similar experiences.
+Dysunderstood just had our first international author and it's amazing that she is from the UK!

-She and I were living very parallel lives at one point and it's been really really cool to connect with others and also see that people are willing to spend the little energy that they have with chronic illness to write down their story (or speak their story) because I also have the audio available for accessibility purposes.
-The amount of support that I've received, but also that's been fostered between others has been really, really cool to see.
-It's kept me really grounded.
+She and I were living very parallel lives at one point and it's been cool to connect with others and also see people are willing to spend the little energy they have with chronic illness to write down their story (or speak their story) because I also have the audio available for accessibility purposes.
+The amount of support I've received, but also that's been fostered between others, has been really, really cool to see.
+It's kept me grounded.

 Raquel